apache/kylin/dev-support/contributor/README.md

 bash build/release/download-spark.sh
 ```

-Result of `ls -al build/spark/jars | wc -l` should be 282.
-By default, the `SPARK_HOME` is pointed to `$PROJECT_DIR/build/spark` .
+By default, the `SPARK_HOME` is pointed to `$PROJECT_DIR/build/spark`.
 You are free to move spark directory to other place.

 ### STEP 5: Import and configure project in IDE